-This Traditional Irish Soda Bread is a fantastic crusty bread that needs no yeast, no kneading, and you get golden heaven on your table in only 35 minutes.
-A great recipe for St Patrick’s Day, this bread is made with white and wholemeal flour, soda and buttermilk, and it’s the best bread you can get.
+Paul Hollywood’s Soda Bread is a fantastic crusty bread with no yeast, no kneading, and you get golden heaven on your table in only 35 minutes.
+A great Irish recipe for St Patrick’s Day, this bread is made with white and wholemeal flour, soda and buttermilk, and it’s the best bread you can get.

 Although I really doubt there will be any leftover for the next day, I do find that this bread is amazing on the day you bake, especially when it is still warm.